Rok Lo Aaj Ki Raat Ko

 Rok Lo Aaj Ki Raat Ko is a Pakistani television drama series, aired on Express Entertainment, directed by Farooq Mengal and written by Faizi.
 It stars Alishba Yousuf, Danish Taimoor, Najiba Faiz and Sajid Hassan in leading roles.
-The series revolves around Aayla played by Yousuf, who bores of life due to bitterness and hardships in her life.
+The series revolves around Aayla, played by Yousuf, who bores of life due to bitterness and hardships in her life.

 Plot summary

-Rok Lo Aaj Ki Raat Ko is a tragic love story revolves around myth, death and hope.
+Rok Lo Aaj Ki Raat Ko is a tragic love story that revolves around myth, death and hope.

 Based on the concept of Trout fish, the series revolves around a girl who hails from Baltistan and later moves to another city, Karachi as she loses faith in family, life and love.